Lurk/filters/readme.md

 }
 ```

-And I want to know which books were published after 1981.
+And we want to know which books were published after 1981.

 ```TS
 import {addRule, Filters, createFilterCb, Operators} from "@barhamon/filter";